 No. We sell the complete bundle ready to go.
 We also supply the EverShower on its own.
 The EverShower, without the heater, is still an independently, fully functioning shower.
-Many customer prefer to purchase the EverShower on its own because either, they already have their own water heater, they’re happy just to heat the water on a camp stove, they’re travelling to a warm climate where they do not require heating at all or they just want to see how it goes and may purchase a water heater later.
+Many customer prefer to purchase the EverShower on its own because either, they already have their own water heater, they’re happy just to heat the water on a camp stove, they’re travelling to a warm climate where they do not require heating at all or they just want to see how it goes first and may purchase a water heater later.

 Yes it does.
 The saving in shipping costs would most likely make it much more economical to purchase the water heater locally.

 The EverShower is made compatible with many different water heaters.
 We recommend the Coleman Hot Water On Demand, which is widely available around the world, but other heaters may be preferable depending on the intended use.

 It can certainly be used with many different types of water heater.
 We like the Coleman Hot Water On Demand because of its compact size but we’ve also used the EverShower very successfully with the Smarttek6 and the Aqua Cube.

 Yes.
 Of course, heated water from any source can be poured into the EverShower tub and used for recycling and other heaters can also be used to recycle continuously heated water.
 The EverShower comes with a little 15mm adaptor which will allow you to connect the water hose from the EverShower pump to a regular garden hose quick connector.
 Water can then be pumped from the EverShower tub directly to most instant gas water heaters, out to the shower handset and back into the tub for recycling.